 You can drive on Big Sur during any time of the year.
 However, you should be aware that some places are closed during the offseason.
 The ones that are open may be reduced hours, so look up where you want to go ahead of time.

-That said, the best time for a Big Sur day trip is typically from April to October.
+That said, the best time to drive Big Sur is typically from April to October.
 This is when the weather will be the warmest and driest, which you’ll want so you can explore each Big Sur stop.
 This is also the best time to visit Big Sur if you’re camping as well.

 The Big Sur drive is approximately 17 miles long.
 However, don’t let that number fool you.
 There are dozens of windy turns that require you to go slow.
 Even if you drove without stopping, the minimum time it would take you would be 2 hours.